 Her mentoring practice focuses on helping clinicians create a successful, integrative medicine, trauma- informed career.
 Her ethic of compassion and care is informed by feminist values of social justice and her love for dogs.

 Interested in a certification but not sure?
-Take this 1-hour course and if you like it and want to proceed to certification and CE’s we will give you a discount coupon for the amount of this course.
+Take this 1+ hour course and if you like it and want to proceed to certification we will give you a discount coupon for the amount of this course. (sorry no mental health/nursing CE’s provided for this discount)

 Learn about the culinary and medicinal benefits of Jamaica!